 Midihub is the backbone of your MIDI hardware interconnectivity.
 It has MIDI DIN-5 input and output ports, 4 of each, as well as a USB port for power supply and/or communicating with the PC and its software.
 All MIDI data flows through the customizable MIDI Processing Pipelines within the device with extremely low latency and without involving any processing on the PC.
 It enables expanding the capabilities of your setup and makes interop between MIDI hardware easy.

 The Midihub has 4 MIDI input ports and 4 MIDI output ports and a single USB port which provides multiple virtual cables for the communication with the PC: 4 USB MIDI inputs and 4 USB MIDI outputs, as well as an internal USB serial port to be used for communicating with the editor only.
 There's also Virtual Input and Output ports, 8 of each.
 They are used to forward the MIDI events to further Processing Pipelines.
-The different kinds of ports are numbered using letters A, B, C, D, E, F, G and H. The USB MIDI ports will appear in your OS as regular MIDI devices.
+The different kinds of ports are numbered using letters A, B, C, D, E, F, G and H. The ports can be renamed in the Editor.
+The USB MIDI ports will appear in your OS as regular MIDI devices.
 Their display names are defined by the OS that is running on your PC.

 See The USB MIDI Port Mapping for more details.

 On power-up Midihub loads the MIDI Processing Pipelines that were stored in its Flash memory, the last stored preset.
 While editing the pipelines using the editor, changes remain in volatile memory only, until the pipeline is 'Stored' in Flash memory of the device via the Toolbar or Device->Store submenu.
 It's also possible to discard the current changes and restore the state by 'Loading' from Flash memory, via the Toolbar or Device->Load menu, making it easy to experiment with the pipeline and go back to previous state.